article · Certification difficulty & pass rates

 Use the domain weights as the study map

-The current PenTest+ domain seed is a better planning map than pass-rate folklore.
-It records Engagement management at 13 percent, Reconnaissance and enumeration at 21 percent, Vulnerability discovery and analysis at 17 percent, Attacks and exploits at 35 percent, and Post-exploitation and lateral movement at 14 percent.
+The published domain weights are a better planning map than pass-rate folklore: Engagement management 13 percent, Reconnaissance and enumeration 21 percent, Vulnerability discovery and analysis 17 percent, Attacks and exploits 35 percent, and Post-exploitation and lateral movement 14 percent.
+Confirm them at the official CompTIA page before you plan a full study schedule.

 That shape matters.
 PenTest+ is not only a tool-name exam.
 It combines engagement planning, discovery, analysis, exploitation concepts, post-exploitation vocabulary, and the judgment to keep work authorized and documented.
 If your study plan is only memorizing commands, the domain map says you need a more complete practice loop: scope a legal lab, document assumptions, gather evidence, explain impact, recommend remediation, and know when a technique is out of scope.